Printing hardware

 Made in what was still call Czechoslovakia, factory inspected in august 1990?

-This is a medium enlarger for 6x6cm film, have frames for 24x36mm and for 6x4.5cm film
+This is a medium format enlarger for 6x6cm film, have frames for 24x36mm and for 6x4.5cm film

 Lenses